Top 10 Cons or Disadvantages of Using Mailchimp

 2. Costly Choice: Mailchimp’s Premium Price Tag for Infrequent Senders

 Mailchimp stands out as one of the costlier email marketing services, particularly for customers with infrequent sending needs.
 Our company operates with a limited product range, which doesn’t require daily email communication.
 We only reach out to customers approximately twice a month.
-While other providers offer more budget-friendly plans for our lower sending frequency, we’ve found that Mailchimp excels in deliverability and open rates.
-Due to the better results we achieve, we have opted to stick with Mailchimp, despite the higher rate it entails.

 3. Mailchimp’s Focus on Daily Email Campaigns: Limited Options for Occasional Users

 Mailchimp appears to cater predominantly to businesses that engage in daily email campaigns.
 As a user who sends campaigns only 3-4 times a year, specifically before major events, I find that Mailchimp lacks a suitable pricing option to accommodate my needs.
-The platform lacks the flexibility to turn off or on the subscription-based on my sporadic usage.
+The platform lacks the flexibility to turn off or on the subscription based on my sporadic usage.
 Furthermore, editing images or photos in email designs proves to be a challenging task.
-For occasional users like myself, these limitations may present challenges in fully leveraging the platform’s capabilities.

-4. English-only Tools and Challenging Landing Page Optimization
+4. English-Only Tools and Challenging Landing Page Optimization

-The marketing software is undeniably impressive, offering powerful automation capabilities.
-However, it comes with some crucial limitations.
-The tools provided are all in English, making it challenging for non-English speakers.
 Additionally, optimizing landing pages for better performance is quite difficult, hindering the potential for higher yields.
+For instance, a user attempting to improve their landing page’s conversion rate might struggle with limited customization options or unclear guidance on best practices.
 Despite its strengths, these essential drawbacks should be considered when using this software.

 5. Pro Features Excluded: Frustrations for Startups in Email Marketing